Golf betting tips: Preview and tips for the 2023 US Masters

 In the 2015 Masters Jordan Spieth emerged victorious.
 He finished -12 for the week on the Par 5’s and won with a record-setting performance.
 He tied Tiger Woods’ tournament low -18 after breaking the 36 and 54 hole scoring records along the way.
 He was T2 in GIR, T10 in Scrambling and 1st in Birdies shooting 28 in total.

-The following table details some key stats for the past three champions of an ‘April’ Masters.
+The following table details the key stats for some of the past champions of the Masters.

 In a nutshell, hitting Greens in Regulation is paramount, Scrambling is challenging, Par 5 Scoring is crucial and racking up pars on the Par 3s and Par 4s is sufficient.